by John Ellis

 Many of us (if not all of us) agree that ours is a secular age.
 But why?
 How did that reality come about?
 And what does that mean for us as Christians desiring to live faithfully and fruitfully for God’s glory and in the service of our communities as we obey and live out the Great Commission?

 Understanding where we are and how we got here is one of Taylor’s primary goals, and a goal that I believe he achieves.
 I can’t put it any better than James K. Smith who writes, “[Taylor’s] account of our ‘cross-pressured’ situation – suspended between the malaise of immanence and the memory of transcendence – names and explains vague rumblings in the background of our experience for which we lack words.”
 Within that program, Taylor also challenges our belief that we (Christians) have escaped, by and large, the secularization of society and somehow stand above secularity offering a competing program.
 For sure, we tell ourselves, churches and Christians we know or read about are influenced by secularism.
 But not me.
 Not my church.
 However, reading A Secular Age will reveal how much all of us are products of the social imaginary in which we live.
+We are all, to varying degrees, secularists.
 Leaning on James K. Smith again, “Taylor’s account should also serve as a wake-up call for the church, functioning as a mirror to help us see how we have come to inhabit our secular age [emphasis added].”

 In conclusion, I offer some advice and humbly suggest a game plan: Firstly, just read it.
 Pick up A Secular Age and begin reading.
 Don’t allow yourself to be daunted by its size.
 Averaging ten pages a day, it should only take you around three months to read.
 Even at only five pages a day, that’s only six months.
 However long it takes you to complete it, the time will be well-spent.

 Owing largely to my theatre and script analysis training, I’m a firm believer in reading books in their entirety before beginning the work of focusing on its sections and parts.
 I realize that I’m not unique in this, at least in claiming this, but I have ceased to be amazed at how our social imaginary of autonomous epistemologies shape our reading habits into largely compartmentalized, individualistic approaches.
 For example, I encourage Christians to read the Bible cover-to-cover before engaging in studies of individual books.
 Doing so allows the author’s objective (Author, in this example’s case) to wash over you and help inform your poking and prodding of the smaller parts.
 Yet, and again I have ceased to be surprised, the amount of pushback I receive for what to me seems completely intuitive advice frustrates and saddens me.
 I once had a group of Christians reject my advice because, in their words, “That’s not how actors approach plays.
 When they’re cast in a role, they highlight their lines and begin working on the part immediately.”
 Seriously.
 I was told that with zero sense of irony or self-awareness from the non-theatre speakers.
 They’re intention, of course, was to justify their lack of reading God’s Word cover to cover.
 In short, my point is that you should read A Secular Age cover to cover before concerning yourself with parsing out all of Taylor’s arguments and chasing down his many historical, philosophical, and theological avenues.
 Doing so will not lessen the experience nor cheapen the worth of reading the book.
 Just read it.
 You will learn much and you will have many questions raised.
-And so, owing, in large part, to the questions that will be raised, when you finish it, start over, but with a different tact.
+And so, owing, in large part to the questions that will be raised, when you finish it, start over, but with a different tact.

 Whether your second time through or during subsequent times reading it, I encourage you to take the time to read (or reread) many of the primary sources Taylor cites and references.
 And, yes, this will take an immense amount of time (and you’re probably going to want to pick and choose which primary sources you read and not attempt to read them all – which would be admirable but practically impossible for many of us).
 But it will be worth it.
 I began my third pass almost a year ago, and I’m only on page 119.
 However, taking the time to read some of Taylor’s primary sources as I think through, argue out, and read and reread sections of A Secular Age has proven beyond valuable.
 It’s helped deepen my understanding of not only the book but of the larger scope of philosophical and theological history.
 In turn, it’s challenged my own faith and responsibilities towards my family and society at large.
 It’s also, and to be clear, helped me understand better the points and places where I find myself in disagreement with Taylor.
 Hovering above it all, it’s been a humbling endeavor as I am confronted time and again with how little I’ve read and how much I have to learn, which is part of the joy and worth of it.